Last updated on December 15th, 2022

 Throughout the week the mountains had a lot of powder.
 I recommend checking out the mountains that I rode except for Tsugaike Kogen, it wasn’t impressive by Japan standards but better than the crappy mountains near my home in Toronto, Canada.

-By the time I reached the top it was getting dark and the lifts were closed except for the night skiing area.
-To make matters worse, my music player on my phone wasn’t working for some reason.
+By the time I reached the top, it was getting dark, and the lifts were closed except for the night skiing area.
+To make matters worse, the music player on my phone wasn’t working for some reason.
 It was a lonely ride back to the bottom.

 But I made it out alive.